Yearly Overview, 2024-2025

 The Scholarship Dinner / Reverse Raffle / Silent Auction Dinner — Normally, the Last Saturday, February each year.

-With the great success of our 2021 online auction, the Executive Board has lots to think about for 2022.
+With the great success of online auction, the Executive Board has lots to think about for 2025.
 More information will be provided soon.

-Beginning in 1985, this event has raised more than $500,000 to benefit our community.
+Beginning in 1985, this event has raised more than537,500 to benefit our community.
 This is our BIG fundraising event.

 Members are required to purchase at least 1 ticket for $150